jimbobding/Bar-Hop-UK/readme.md

  #### Browswers

- some of the browsers were tested on [Lambdatest](https://app.lambdatest.com/console/realtime) whoch allowed me to test in real time across different browsers.
+ some of the browsers were tested on [Lambdatest](https://app.lambdatest.com/console/realtime) which allowed me to test in real-time across different browsers.

 - Chrome
 - Safari
 - Internet explorer - windows 8.1 & 10
 - firefox windows - windows 8.1
-- Edge - windows 10
+- Edge - Windows 10